microsoft/jupyter-Kqlmagic/README.rst

     In[3]: %config Kqlmagic.feedback = False

-Please note: if you have auto_dataframe set to true, the option will not apply.
+Note: if you have auto_dataframe set to true, the option will not apply.
 You can set the pandas display limit by using the pandas ``max_rows`` option as described in the `pandas documentation <http://pandas.pydata.org/pandas-docs/version/0.18.1/options.html#frequently-used-options>`_.

 Pandas
 ------

-If you have installed ``pandas``, you can use a result set's ``.DataFrame()`` method
+If you have installed ``pandas``, you can use a result set's ``.DataFrame()`` method.

 .. code-block:: python